HoerTech-gGmbH/openMHA/mha/examples/09-localizer-steering-beamformer/15-07-08_doa-mha-demonstrator/README.md

 Furthermore, this project contains an assortment of (vaguely) related software,
 namely:

-- a reference implementation of the algorithm in Matlab,
-- a Python class for communicating with an MHA instance (analogous to the Matlab interface that is distributed with MHA),
+- a Python class for communicating with an MHA instance
-- an HTML5 based visualisation of the localisation, along with an example MHA configuration, and
+- an HTML5 based visualisation of the localisation
-- miscellaneous prototype work (a handful of Matlab scripts and IPython notebooks).

 [0] C. Knapp and G. C. Carter, “The generalized correlation method for estimation of time delay,” IEEE Transactions on Acoustics, Speech and Signal